gustybear/gustybear.github.io/content/projects/PICO.md

 ECE 296 Sophomore Projects is required by all computer engineering (CENG) students, as well as electrical engineering (EE) students.
 Each faculty member offers their own version of this course.

-Professor Yao Zheng’s version is: Introduction to Computer Engineering for Freshmen.
+Professor Yao Zheng's version is: Introduction to Computer Engineering for Freshmen.
 To sign up (register) with Professor Zheng, send a request to yaozheng@hawaii.edu

-**Prerequisite: EE 160 – Programming for Engineers (Python)**
+**Prerequisite: ECE 160 – Programming for Engineers (Python)**

 ### Course Overview: